 With the overwhelming number of young professionals entering the field and gravitating into positions of authority, change is in the air.
 This can be cause for concern among some who value doing things the way they’ve always been done.
 But is this a forward-thinking attitude or does it prevent adapting to inevitable change?

-“Sometimes Millennials get lumped in a category that’s unfair,” Olshonsky says.
+“Sometimes millennials get lumped in a category that’s unfair,” Olshonsky says.
 “I hear a lot of my older peers, in all industries, say they’re lazy or don’t work the same way we work.
 I find that’s not the case.”
-Having a strong Millennial presence on your team is similar to landing good employees from any age or demographic.
-“You have to find the one-out-of-ten willing to go the extra mile,” Olshonsky argues.
-“That 10% who, if you delegate the authority, is willing to take it and excel.”
+Having a strong millennial presence on your team is similar to landing good employees from any age or demographic.
+“You have to find the one out of ten willing to go the extra mile,” Olshonsky argues.
+“That 10 percent who, if you delegate the authority, are willing to take it and excel.”
 Team builders must be willing to educate, train, and explain and not simply dismiss someone with new ideas.

 Embracing change can also be fun and rewarding.
-Maggiacomo suggests offering rankings, awards, and incentives to team members, a strategy which allows your team to “play on a national and global playing field” and “awards true leaders.”
+Maggiacomo suggests offering rankings, awards, and incentives to team members, a strategy that allows your team to “play on a national and global playing field” and “award true leaders.”